swiftlang/swift-docc/CONTRIBUTING.md

 The `docc preview` command performs a conversion of your documentation and starts a local web server to allow for easy previewing of the built documentation.
-It monitors the provided Documentation Catalog for changes and updates the preview as you're working.
+It monitors the provided documentation catalog for changes and updates the preview as you're working.

 ```sh